-- The input graph file (which must be coded in DIMACS format), - The output directory for the results. - The hypothesis on the chromatic number. - The upper bound on the chromatic number, if you want to perform a sequential search decreasing the hypothetical chromatic number of colors until reaching the lowest unsolved hypothesis. - Besides there are four additional parameter needed only for the GSI: the Goal Radius, the world size and the Confort. - The number of iterations that we are going to let to program before stoping it without finding a solution.
+- The input graph file (which must be coded in DIMACS format), - The output directory for the results. - The hypothesis on the chromatic number. - The upper bound on the chromatic number, if you want to perform a sequential search decreasing the hypothetical chromatic number of colors until reaching the lowest unsolved hypothesis. - Besides there are four additional parameter needed only for the GS-GC: the Goal Radius, the world size and the Confort. - The number of iterations that we are going to let to program before stoping it without finding a solution.
 The program stops when a solution is found or the maximum number of iterations is achieved. - The number Repetitions of the algorithm that we want to execute.
-This value has no meaning in the BackTracking and DSATUR algorithms, as the are deterministic. - The algorithm to be used for the solution (via separate buttons).
+This value has no meaning in the BackTracking and DSATUR algorithms, as the are deterministic.